Karla (character): Appearance and identity

 Karla is described as a small, spare man in middle age with an extraordinary composure and ascetic habits.
 Smiley describes him as modest and avuncular, Mediterranean in look and that he resembled a priest or schoolmaster.
 His most identifiable characteristic is his habit of chain smoking Camels.

 Real-life influences

 Several real-life intelligence figures have been postulated as models for Karla, including KGB General Rem Krassilnikov, whose obituary in the New York Times stated that his CIA opponents viewed him as a real-life Karla.

 Film and television adaptations

 Karla appears briefly in the BBC adaptations of Tinker Tailor Soldier Spy and Smiley's People, though he does not speak in either.
 He is played by Patrick Stewart.

 Karla appears briefly in the 2011 film adaptation of Tinker Tailor Soldier Spy as a voice, provided by Michael Sarne, as well as in a partial shot in a Budapest coffee shop holding Smiley's lighter.

 Legacy

-Karla inspired the name of the Moldovian music project Carla's Dreams.
+Karla inspired the name of the Moldovan music project Carla's Dreams.